Tijuana Mexico Temple

 Total Floor Area:33,367 square feet

-The Tijuana Mexico Temple will be the thirteenth temple built in Mexico.
+The Tijuana Mexico Temple was the thirteenth temple built in Mexico and the first built in Baja California.

 The Tijuana Mexico Temple won the PCI Design Award for Best International Building Structure in 2015.
 PCI stands for the Precast/Prestressed Concrete Institute.